 + PRO: Excellent school system

-Whether expats opt for a public, private or international school, they are likely to find a high standard of facilities and qualified and capable teachers.
-Public school education saves expats a lot of money on fees and will help young kids who plan to stay in Tokyo long term to integrate into their new lives.
-International schools, though, usually allow a seamless transition as they cater to foreign students.
+Whether expats opt for a public, private or international school, they will likely find a high standard of facilities and qualified and capable teachers.
+Public education can save expats a lot of money on fees and help young kids who plan to stay in Tokyo long term to integrate into their new lives.
+On the other hand, international schools usually allow for a smoother transition as they cater to international students.

 - CON: Difficult balance between learning environments and school fees